ttnmapper/documentation/FAQ.md

 <a href="https://www.thethingsnetwork.org/docs/applications/ttnmapper/">See the documentation here.</a>

-If you have a GPS tracker that sends its own location in the payload of the LoRa packet, it is as easy as enabling the TTN Mapper integration to contribute data to the coverage map.</p>
+If you have a GPS tracker that sends its own location in the payload of the LoRa packet, it is as easy as enabling the TTN Mapper integration to contribute data to the coverage map.

 The assumption is that your end device with a GPS on it sends at least its latitude and longitude, but preferably also its altidude and HDOP values.
 If HDOP is not available, the accuracy of the GPS fix in metres will be accepted.
 As a last resort the satellite count can be used.